Skip to contents

 group_by

-The variable to group the data by.
+Character vector; the column(s) in data to group samples by.
 Default is "Sample".

 group_by_sep